 How Condensing Furnaces Work

-A condensing furnace is a type of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
-This curbs the extent of energy wasted, increases energy efficiency and lowers greenhouse gas emissions.
-It also will take less natural gas to create the same volume of heat compared to other types of furnaces.
+A condensing furnace is a type of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
+This limits the quantity of energy wasted, increases energy efficiency and lowers greenhouse gas emissions.
+It also requires less natural gas to create the same volume of heat when comparing one to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

 The life span of a condensing furnace depends on the brand, model and other factors.
-Generally speaking, a condensing furnace will last between 10-20 years with appropriate maintenance and regular service.
+In most cases, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
 If your heating system doesn’t have regular furnace maintenance, the unit may have a significantly shorter life span.

 Why Condensing Furnaces Are More Expensive

 A variable-speed furnace doesn’t run all the time.
-In fact, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it takes to maintain that temperature.
+Rather, it runs at different speeds according to the temperature in your Omaha home as well as the amount of energy it uses to maintain that temperature.

-When too much energy is essential to maintain your preferred temperature level, the furnace will switch to a higher speed to manage that demand.
-This allows for more efficient heating and cooling in your home while also providing quieter operation.
+When sufficient energy is necessary to maintain your preferred temperature level, the furnace will increase to a higher speed to manage the higher demand.
+Doing this will ensure more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces